themusiclab/language-experience-music/README.md

 # Language experience shapes music processing across 40 tonal, pitch-accented, and non-tonal languages

 This repository contains data and code for Liu, Hilton, Bergelson, & Mehr (2021).
-You can find the preprint at xx.
+You can find the preprint at https://www.biorxiv.org/content/10.1101/2021.10.18.464888v1.
 The pre-registration is available at https://osf.io/xurdb.

 ## Anatomy of the repo